Mickey Gasper: Minnesota Twins

-On December 24, 2024, Gasper was traded to the Minnesota Twins in exchange for Jovani Morán.
+On December 24, 2024, Boston traded Gasper to the Minnesota Twins in exchange for Jovani Morán.
 On March 29, 2025, Gasper recorded his first career hit, a single off of St. Louis Cardinals reliever JoJo Romero.
 On August 26, Gasper hit his first career home run off of Jeff Hoffman of the Toronto Blue Jays.
+In 45 appearances for Minnesota, he batted .158/.257/.232 with two home runs, 11 RBI, and two stolen bases.
+On January 14, 2026, Gasper was designated for assignment following Minnesota's waiver claim of Vidal Bruján.